-A new pool and rink pavilion, made of stone, wood and glass, will be built into the existing slope, while a stream that had previously been diverted underground will be brought to the surface, loop around the pool and empty into the Meer.
+The entire design will be much more open and integrated into its surroundings—a stream that had previously been diverted underground will be brought to the surface, looping around the pool and emptying into the Meer.

 Work on the new facility officially commenced on September 9 and is slated to be completed in 2024.